 - Traffic management – how will emergency vehicles gain access to the site?
 How will vehicles leave the site in the event of an emergency?

 - Providing first aid – are their sufficient medical provisions?

 - Handling casualties – how will patients be taken to a hospital?
 Will there be ambulances onsite?

 According to the HSE, testing and validation of your emergency plan can take the form of a tabletop exercise.
 You and your appointed team members should work through a range of scenarios and establish the effectiveness of your responses.

 As the event organiser, you are responsible for managing your staff, suppliers, and attendees to ensure they are not exposed to risk at all the different phases of the event, from set-up to break down.

 Provide staff with relevant information during the site induction and ensure suppliers do the same for their employees.
 This should include information such as site hazards, speed limits and parking, first aid, toilets, and wash facilities, and emergency arrangements.
 You may also want to provide relevant health and safety information to the public in the form of signage and/or a pre-event announcement.

 Monitor risks throughout your event by creating a checklist and having a nominated individual/s responsible for checking at regular intervals.
 A clear and competently implemented paper trail is the best way for event organisers to mitigate risk.

-Health and safety at smaller events in designated venues can often be addressed very quickly working with the venue management.
-For anything with a higher risk level, such as a festival, we suggest further reading at The Purple Guide, developed by The Events Industry Forum.
+Health and safety at smaller events in designated venues can often be addressed by working with the venue management.
+Our COVID-19 Safety Playbook for Events helps you determine what risks are present and how to address them.
+For anything with a higher risk level, such as a festival, we also suggest further reading at The Purple Guide, developed by The Events Industry Forum.
 And, don’t forget, if in doubt, always bring in an expert!